logicalgraphs/CryptoCoin/README.md

 * Track which crypto can be loaned/earn interest.
 This might be useful for Bayesian analysis, as well.

-* correct how portfolio information is read, particularly total invested and if multiple transactions are made in a day.
-And amount transactacted per coin.
-DONE

 * start building predictive model: STARTED

 * provide year-to-date transaction history with the portfolio report